-If you are a client or staff member of Acclaim you will have received a separate privacy statement.
-This privacy statement is appropriate for people who:
+If you are a client of Acclaim Limited (“Acclaim”) or a staff member you will have received a separate privacy statement.
+This privacy statement is, therefore, appropriate for the following:

-- Have a connection to us (suppliers, professional advisors, intermediaries, regulators, bankers, next of kin for a staff member)
+- People who have a connection to us (suppliers, professional advisors, intermediaries, regulators, bankers, next of kin for a staff member)

-- Complete the ‘contact us’ form on our web site
+- People who complete the ‘contact us’ form on our web site

 Personal data is data which relates to you when you can be identified from that data or from that data when combined with other information which is in the possession of or is likely to come into the possession of Acclaim.
 The definition of personal data includes any expression of opinion about you and any indication of the intentions of Acclaim or any other person in respect of you.